Attila Marcel: Production

 The film was produced through Eurowide Film Production.
 The budget was 6.7 million euros.
 Filming took place in the Paris area from mid-July 2012 and lasted 46 days.

 Release

 The film premiered in the Special Presentation section at the 2013 Toronto International Film Festival.
 It was released in France by Pathé Distribution on 30 October 2013.
 It had 43,645 admissions in France.

 Reception

-Attila Marcel has been met with mixed critical response from the French press, with Le Parisien rating it 5/5 but the influential Cahiers du cinéma rating it 1/5.
+Attila Marcel has been met with mixed critical response from the French press, with Le Parisien rating it 5/5 but Cahiers du cinéma rating it 1/5.
 Collating press reviews French online film site Allocine reports an average press critic score of 3.2/5 within France.
+Rotten Tomatoes has an aggregated score of 79% based on 11 positive and negative critic reviews.